 NIs are blessed with hundreds of millions of years of optimization through evolution.
 Through trial and error, the most survival-advantageous circuit configurations emerge, refine, and slowly come into the form that can thrive in an ever-changing world.
+Such circuit configurations are embedded into genetic code, establishing a blueprint to be carried out by development.
+It is hypothesized that such canonical circuits provide an innate mechanism that facilitates rapid learning for NIs (Zador, 2019).
+Unlike transfer learning for AIs where the entirety of the weights is adopted as a form of prior knowledge, NIs pay substantial, if not exclusive, attention to polarity patterns (excluding magnitudes) when transferring such canonical circuits across generations.
+On the one hand, polarity is a more compressed knowledge carrier than weight, rendering it a genetic-code-saving design choice.
+On the other hand, is polarity alone enough to transfer knowledge between networks?
+NIs suggest yes; AIs' answers are yet to be explored.

-Such circuit configurations get embedded into our genetic code, establishing a blueprint to be carried out by development.
-Among the many configurations, circuit rules, and principles that formed through evolution, one theme stands out, one that neuroscientists celebrate and yet is overlooked by the machine learning community: post-development, neuronal connections in the brain rarely see polarity switch (Spitzer, 2017).
+Furthermore, post-development neuronal connections in the brain rarely see polarity switch (Spitzer, 2017).
 After development, NIs learn and adapt through synaptic plasticity - a connection between a pair of neurons can change its strength but rarely its excitatory or inhibitory nature; on the contrary, a connection (weight) between a pair of units in a DNN can freely change its sign (polarity).
-In fact, polarity change in the adult brain is hypothesized to be associated with depression, schizophrenia, and other illnesses (Spitzer, 2017).
-For the rare times such phenomenon have been observed, they never appeared in sensory and motor cortices (Spitzer, 2017) where visual, auditory and motor processing take place.
+For the rare times polarity switching is observed in the brain, they never appeared in sensory and motor cortices (Spitzer, 2017) where visual, auditory and motor processing take place.
 It seems a rather rigid design choice to fix a network's connection polarity.
-We wonder why the biological networks settled into such a learning strategy: Is it a mere outcome of an implementationlevel constraint?
-It could be just hard for synapses to switch polarities.
-Or could it be that NIs found out polarity pattern is an effective medium for transferring knowledge across generations?
+Is it a mere outcome of an implementation-level constraint?